The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 The American Society of Civil Engineers estimates that Tennessee needs $8.7 billion over the next 20 years to maintain and improve drinking water infrastructure statewide.
 This figure represents the gap between projected infrastructure needs and currently allocated funding.

-The estimate was cited in February 2024 coverage by WKRN Nashville during reports on multiple water main breaks affecting Middle Tennessee communities.
-A local engineer quoted in the coverage emphasized that infrastructure investments couldn’t be delayed without risking more frequent failures and service disruptions.
+The estimate has been cited in infrastructure coverage by Tennessee media outlets during reports on water main breaks affecting Middle Tennessee communities.
+Local engineers have emphasized that infrastructure investments can’t be delayed without risking more frequent failures and service disruptions.

-With Tennessee’s population of approximately 7.1 million (as of 2023), the $8.7 billion need translates to roughly $1,225 per resident over 20 years, or about $61 per person annually.
+With Tennessee’s population of approximately 7.1 million, the $8.7 billion need translates to roughly $1,225 per resident over 20 years, or about $61 per person annually.
 However, infrastructure costs aren’t distributed evenly across the state.
 Older urban systems like Nashville typically require more investment than newer suburban systems.

 The funding gap represents the difference between what’s needed and what current revenue streams can support.
 Closing this gap requires some combination of: